 Recommendations to move to a warm climate have merit in severe cases in which symptoms and hemolysis are less likely to develop at higher ambient temperatures.

 For patients with cold agglutinin disease, avoid cooling blankets for any reason; in rare cases, these may precipitate gangrene.

-Provide patients with cold agglutinin disease with periodic follow-up care to monitor for signs of worsening or improvement that might prompt changes in management.
+Monitor patients periodically for signs of worsening or improvement that might prompt changes in management.
 The frequency of reassessment varies with the severity of the disease.
-Periodic checkups may vary from daily to weekly or monthly and may eventually occur as infrequently as every 2-3 months.
+Periodic checkups may vary from daily to weekly to monthly and may eventually occur as infrequently as every 2-3 months.
 Make reevaluations more often in colder weather than in warmer weather.

 The following tests can be performed weekly until the patient’s condition is stable:

 The following tests can be performed monthly until the cold agglutinin disease has resolved: